Uniform price auction with quantity constraints

 Demand reduction and low price equilibrium in multi-unit auctions have attracted some attention in the literature.
 Noussair (1995), Engelbrecht-Wiggans and Kahn (1998) and Ausubel {\it et al.\/} (2014) have shown that a bidder has an incentive to shade his/her bid for units except for the first unit, resulting in a low equilibrium price.
-We note that the reason for this phenomenon in the current paper is different from the one in those papers since a bidder can submit only one lumpy bid for all units, not several different bids, in our setting.
-Tenorio (1999) has considered lumpy bids in a setting with three identical units of a good and two symmetric bidders.
+We note that the reason for this phenomenon in the current paper is different from the one in those papers since a bidder can submit only one lumpy bid for all units, not several different bids, in our setting.\note{On the practical side, some, if not many, markets adopt this single-bid rule.
+Dormady and Healy (2019) state in their footnote 2 that `It is important to note that in operating emissions markets in the U.S. firms do not submit a schedule of bids, and instead a single price-quantity bid.'
+Homberg and Wolak (2018) state on page 996 that `... the Colombian electricity market, where each supplier chooses one offer price for the entire capacity of each generation unit.'} Tenorio (1999) has considered lumpy bids in a setting with three identical units of a good and two symmetric bidders.
 In comparison, our iterative procedure systematically finds an equilibrium outcome for arbitrary units of a good and any number of asymmetric bidders.
 Wilson (1979), Back and Zender (1993) and Wang and Zender (2002) have found similar phenomena in share auctions under the common-value postulate instead of the private-value postulate considered in this paper and the papers cited above.

 Several papers on wholesale electricity markets including von der Fehr and Harbord (1993), Fabra {\it et al.\/} (2006), Schwenen (2015) and Anderson and Holmberg (2018) study procurement auctions in which suppliers (generators) with capacity constraints compete to satisfy the buyer's electricity demand.
-Since the procurement auction where many sellers submit offers to a buyer is the mirror image of the auction where many buyers submit bids to a seller, our analysis can be applied equally well to this environment as we discuss in Section 4.
-The main analysis in these papers deals either the two-bidder case or the symmetric-bidder case.
-In comparison, we allow many asymmetric bidders and present a novel ascending auction under incomplete information.
+Since the procurement auction where many sellers submit offers to a buyer is the mirror image of the auction where many buyers submit bids to a seller, our analysis can be applied equally well to this environment.
+The main analysis in these papers deals with either the two-bidder case or the symmetric-bidder case.
+In comparison, we allow many asymmetric bidders and we present an ascending auction.